Education Programs

 Students learn about our storm drain systems and local water sources to better understand how easily pollution can contaminate our freshwater system.
 They also will learn how relatively small our supply of fresh water is and why we need to protect it.
 (30-40 minutes)

-Students will learn through an interactive bingo game about our natural resources and how recycling protects them.
+Students will learn through an interactive environmental bingo game about our natural resources and how recycling protects them.
 How to reduce, reuse, recycle and rethink.
 See products made from recycled materials and receive their very own pencil made from recycled materials!
 (40 minutes)

 Paper Making (Grades 4-6)